 A factor which may have influenced the accuracy of our data is our method of data collection.
 At each sampling site, each dune crest of the Umbra Dunes, we laid out a 10m measuring tape.
 Using numbers generated from a random number table we pinpointed a location along the tape where we used a soil sampler to sample the top 2.5cm of soil.
-Pulling the vegetation back, we bagged the sample in a labelled re-sealable bag.
-However, if someone collecting the soil didn't pull back as much vegetation as the person at the previous stop, the soil organic matter content would have appeared higher than it actually was, skewing the accuracy of our results.
+This was good as it meant our soil collection was not biased and that every point along the 10m tape had an equal chance of being picked.
+This made our data more reliable.